WilkMat3/SET09102_Personal_Portfolio/week8_project.md

 *Figure 6: Test methods with new Repository pattern

 ## Getting my code reviewed
-The reviews we received were not insightful, unfortunately nobody pointed out anything interesting for our PR.
+The reviews we received were not insightful, unfortunately, nobody pointed out anything interesting for our PR.

 ![Figure 7](./images/Reviews.PNG)

 *Figure 7: Reviews for my pull request

-On the other hand pairing up for this pr enabled other form of feedback as my colleague gave me some informal reviews regarding my code format and usage of empty lines.
+On the other hand, pairing up for this PR enabled another form of feedback as my colleague gave me some informal reviews regarding my code format and usage of empty lines.
-On a couple of occasions I have left empty lines at the begining of the method which was redundant and did not add to the code readability.
-I have never noticed that, and I will definately pay attention to it from now on.
+On a couple of occasions, I have left empty lines at the beginning of the method which was redundant and did not add to the code readability.
+I have never noticed that, and I will definitely pay attention to it from now on.

 ## Leading a code review
-I have reviewed several PRs this week mostly focusing on basics such as checking if code compiles without any errors and all tests pass.
-I have been paying attention to code formatting, C# conventions as well as the rules of Clean Code such as DRY and YAGNI.
+I have reviewed several PRs this week mostly focusing on basics such as checking if the code compiles without any errors and all tests pass.
+I have been paying attention to code formatting, C# conventions and the rules of Clean Code such as DRY and YAGNI.

-Alls(2020) in his book writes that when leading a code review we should be encouraging and not overly crictical.
-Providing constructive feedback is important as this is one of the ways develepers improve.
-In my comments I have tried to be factual and contain explanation of why I think a piece of code should be changed.
+Alls (2020) in his book writes that when leading a code review we should be encouraging and not overly critical.
+Providing constructive feedback is important as this is one of the ways developers improve.
+In my comments, I have tried to be factual and contain an explanation of why I think a piece of code should be changed.

 I had an opportunity to review a test project for one of the pull requests and I found two interesting issues that I wanted to mention.
-The code one the Figure 9 shows a test which is split into three steps Arrange Act and Assert.
+The code in Figure 9 shows a test which is split into three steps Arrange Act and Assert.
 The problem with this particular code is the Assert statements.
-During my placement I was told that multiple Assert statements are sometimes necessary but they should always be accompanied by a comment.
+During my placement, I was told that multiple Assert statements are sometimes necessary but they should always be accompanied by a comment.
 The implementation below does not include a meaningful comment to each assert statement, if a test fails we won't know what caused the fail.
 To fix the issue we would have to spend more time investigating.
 By adding a commentary to the test we can add more context to each assert statement.

 ```
         [Test]